-PLAN TO INVOLVE BOARD OF REGENTS SUPPORT FUND GRADUATE FELLOWSHIP RECIPIENTS IN STEM DISCIPLINES IN PROMOTING THE INTEREST OF K-12 STUDENTS IN CAREERS IN THOSE DISCIPLINES
+PLAN TO INVOLVE BOARD OF REGENTS SUPPORT FUND GRADUATE FELLOWSHIP RECIPIENTS IN MATHEMATICS, SCIENCE, AND ENGINEERING IN PROMOTING INTEREST OF K-12 STUDENTS IN CAREERS IN THOSE DISCIPLINES

 In the past several years, studies have shown that the largest growth in employment occurs in sectors utilizing advanced and/or new technology.
 To attract industry to Louisiana, a sizeable labor pool that is technologically literate (i.e., well-schooled in mathematics, the sciences, and/or engineering) is needed.
 Efforts to increase the scientific and technological literacy of Louisiana's labor force should include a focus on the minority population of our State.
-In Louisiana, as elsewhere in the nation, minorities participate at a lesser rate in the science and engineering fields than in any other professional and/or occupational endeavor.
-Since Louisiana's minority population represents 30% of the potential work force, it is particularly important to foster policies that stress minority participation.
+In Louisiana, as elsewhere in the nation, minorities participate at a lesser rate in the science and engineering fields than in any other professional and/or occupational endeavor and it is vitally important to foster policies that encourage broad participation in and understanding of science, technology, engineering and mathematics.

-Some steps have already been taken to attempt to address the issue of increasing the interest of K-12 students in careers in mathematics, science, and engineering.
-For example, Louisiana EPSCoR operates the Speaking of Science program to link strong research groups to elementary app and secondary schools.
-Additionally, the Louisiana Systemic Initiatives Program (LaSIP) and the Louisiana Gaining Early Awareness and Readiness for Undergraduate Programs (LA GEAR UP) initiative support projects designed to upgrade/enhance mathematics and science education in the K-12 age groups.
+Some steps have already been taken to attempt to address the issue of increasing the interest of K-12 students in careers in STEM areas.
+For example, the EPSCoR Subcommittee has managed for several years the Speaking of Science program, to link strong research groups to elementary and secondary schools.
+Additionally, the Louisiana Systemic Initiatives Program (LaSIP) supports projects designed to enhance mathematics and science education in the K-12 age groups.

 As one more step toward enhancing the science/engineering "pipeline" in Louisiana, recipients of Board of Regents Support Fund Graduate Fellows awards in the sciences, mathematics, and engineering that began in academic year 1993-94 - and all recipients of Support Fund Graduate Fellows awards in science, mathematics, and engineering thereafter - are required to participate in at least one event during each semester in which he/she holds a Support Fund Graduate Fellows award.
-A Support Fund Graduate Fellow might demonstrate a particular scientific concept to a class, give a talk about going into a science or mathematics field at a local secondary school, assist and/or advise a science teacher who is attempting to design a science/mathematics experience for students, give a talk on the importance of engineering at an in-service workshop for elementary/secondary school teachers, participate in judging a science fair, etc. Entities such as LaSIP, LA GEAR UP and Louisiana EPSCoR may assist institutions, participating departments and fellowship recipients locate appropriate opportunities.
-Applicants must, however, include in their proposals a plan with specific examples, to accomplish this goal.
+Students will work with an elementary and/or secondary school of Graduate Fellows award to enhance the interest of elementary and/or secondary students in the sciences, mathematics, and/or engineering fields.
+Thus, a Support Fund Graduate Fellow might demonstrate a particular scientific concept to a class, give a talk about going into a science or mathematics field at a local secondary school, assist and/or advise a science teacher who is attempting to design a science/mathematics experience for students, give a talk on the importance of engineering at an in-service workshop for elementary/secondary school teachers, participate in judging a science fair, etc. Applicants must include a plan in their proposals, with specific examples, to accomplish this goal.

-APPENDIX D

-TAXONOMY OF DISCIPLINES
+APPENDIX D TAXONOMY OF DISCIPLINES